ckeditor/ckeditor4/tests/plugins/wysiwygarea/manual/detachedTwoEditors.md

 1. Open dev console

 2. Click "Toggle" button twice.
-To hide and show editor.
+To hide and show the second editor.

 	**Expected:** Editor shows with same data.
 Content is editable.
 Elementspath (at the bottom is updated).